Connect the client

 }

-With this custom hook, we can retrieve the necessary context and initiate a query whenever there are changes to the session, query name, or arguments.
-We use a serialized version of the arguments to ensure stability and avoid unintended queries.
-Additionally, we gracefully handle cases where the arguments might still need to be initialized, postponing the query until they are defined.
+This custom hook retrieves the necessary context and initiates a query whenever the session, query name, or arguments change.
+We serialize the arguments to ensure stability and avoid unintended queries.
+Additionally, we graciously handle cases where the arguments may still need initialization, postponing the query until they are defined.

 export type User = {